analyticascent/confounder/README.md

 * **Research Review:** An existing meta-analysis could serve as a training set to automate more research review

 A non-technical user can easily contribute to this project, mainly by adding to (or creating from scratch) missing variable lists or collecting sample articles that meet or fail those various criteria.
-For instance, consider the list of twelve tradeoffs/missing variables related to male/female wage comparisons:
+For instance, consider the list of five factors related to the impact of college education on earning.
+They consist of trade-offs, omitted variables, along with the question of cause of cause and effect:

 **Question:** *What is the impact of college education on lifetime earnings?
 Does a 4-year degree really get you a million dollars more over your working life?*